MUSE ENT NFT (MSCT) Price Tops $0.0020 on Exchanges

-MUSE ENT NFT (MSCT) traded down 0.1% against the U.S. dollar during the one day period ending at 0:00 AM ET on June 23rd.
-MUSE ENT NFT has a total market capitalization of $1.80 million and $96.62 worth of MUSE ENT NFT was traded on exchanges in the last day.
-During the last seven days, MUSE ENT NFT has traded 0% lower against the U.S. dollar.
-One MUSE ENT NFT token can now be purchased for approximately $0.0020 or 0.00000003 BTC on exchanges.
+MUSE ENT NFT (MSCT) traded up 0% against the US dollar during the 24-hour period ending at 15:00 PM ET on June 25th.
+During the last seven days, MUSE ENT NFT has traded up 0% against the US dollar.
+MUSE ENT NFT has a market capitalization of $1.80 million and $96.67 worth of MUSE ENT NFT was traded on exchanges in the last 24 hours.
+One MUSE ENT NFT token can currently be bought for approximately $0.0020 or 0.00000003 BTC on major cryptocurrency exchanges.

 - CareCoin (CARES) traded down 2.2% against the dollar and now trades at $0.0809 or 0.00000297 BTC.